Former UConn basketball coach Dee Rowe dies at 91

 “From that day in May of 1986 when Dee told me I needed to accept the challenge and take the UConn coaching job, he has always been in my corner rooting for me, my family, and my teams,” Calhoun said in a statement.
 “Dee Rowe is a once-in-a-lifetime mentor who had a relentless pursuit of helping people and doing good.
 He will not, and cannot, be duplicated or replaced.”

 Rowe was preceded in death by his wife, Ginny, in 2018.
-They had seven children and 17 grandchildren.
+He is survived by seven children and 17 grandchildren.

 Funeral arrangements had not been announced Sunday afternoon.